lgp171188/launchpad/lib/lp/bugs/tests/bugs-emailinterface.rst

     False

-If the user sending the email does not have permission to perform the unsubscribe request, an error message wil be sent.
+If the user sending the email does not have permission to perform the unsubscribe request, an error message will be sent.

     >>> login(sampledata.NO_PRIVILEGE_EMAIL)
     >>> submit_commands(bug_four, 'unsubscribe mark')